appakling/appakling.github.io/better-taiko-web/README.md

 ## if you REALLy want to play some taiko in the web, go to https://taiko.ani-nya.com
 ## I COULD NOT FIND THE SOURCE CODE FOR THIS SPECIFIC TAIKO WEB INSTANCE, BECAUSE IT'S BASED OFF OF TAIKO.BUI.BM (or something) THAT WAS DMCA STRIKED :(

+# how to set up:

+download the zip, open the setup.md, follow those instructions (YOU NEED A LINUX SERVER)

+if you set it up can you send me the website link? thanks :)